bugflux/museic/README.md

 	],

 	// optional. handlers for DOM events on each image.
 All DOM events are supported.
-	// handlers receive one parameter corresponding to the data of an image,
+	// handlers are of the form "function(event, data)", where 'event' is the original event
-	// provided by the user in the "data" parameter
+	// triggered by the browserm and 'data' is the corresponding object provided in the initial
+	// options allocated to the acted coordinate
 	events: {
 		click: _callback
 		// ...